atesgoral/ates.dev/src/posts/2024-12-30-dweet-bitmap/index.md

 ### Wait a minute...

-If we can add some offset, 160, to get us past the C1 block, what stops us from making this offset a power of 2?
+If we can add some offset, 160, to get us past the C1 block, what prevents us from using a power of 2 as the offset?
 Since we're doing binary masking to test bits, we're already ignoring any bits that fall outside our most significant bit.
 Let's go up to next power of 2 that's larger than 160: `256`.

 ```
 const bytes = [